szp11/datacentrePerformance/README.md

 + Only focus on the most important and valuable measurements.
 (There exist more than 20 000 measures on an average windows system.
 This library only focus on measures with a clear use case for health or performance).
 + Implement health and performance measures on .Net Core platform if possible.
 If the measure cannot be implement on .Net Core, then implement on windows platform.
 + Port the full solution to .Net Core at the earliest convenience.
 (Currently many performance measures are still excluded from .Net Core).
-+ Create mechanism to take measures at predefined or custom defined intervals and write results to log files.
++ Create a mechanism to take measures at predefined or custom defined intervals and write results to log files.
 + Simple display of measures on windows and console application.
 (Display of the measures for more than one system is currenlty out of scope for this project).

 ## Performance measures implemented: